Bures Scout & Guide Campsite

 - Gainsborough Painting Museum, Sudbury

-- Sudbury Museum at Town Hall
+- Sudbury Museum in Town Hall

 - Kentwell Hall and Melford Hall in Long Melford and the famous wool village of Lavenham

-- Roman Castle, (off High Street), Colchester
+- Roman Castle, High Street, Colchester

 - Hedingham Castle, Bayley Street, Castle Hedingham, Essex www.hedinghamcastle.co.uk

 - Leisure Pool & Fitness Pool, Colchester www.colchesterleisureworld.co.uk

 - Duxford Imperial War Museum – just one hour away www.iwm.org.uk/visits/iwm-duxford